outline/rich-markdown-editor/README.md

 #### `focusAtEnd(): void`
 Place the cursor at the end of the document and focus it.

-#### `getHeadings(): { title: string, level: number }[]`
+#### `getHeadings(): { title: string, level: number, id: string }[]`
-Returns an array of objects with the text content of all the headings in the document and their level in the hierarchy.
+Returns an array of objects with the text content of all the headings in the document, their level in the hierarchy, and the anchor id.
 This is useful to construct your own table of contents since the `toc` option was removed in v10.

 ## Contributing